Copyright

 For teaching

-You may wish to make use of copyrighted material in your teaching.
+You may wish to use copyrighted material in your teaching.
 For example, you may provide copies of articles or chapters as recommended reading for your students, use images in PowerPoint slides, or show video material in lectures or through Blackboard.

 For comprehensive advice about current copyright law, see Intellectual property: Copyright.